SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectionsSerialIntroduction.md

 > [!NOTE]
 > It is possible to create a serial simulation using an element stream or DataMiner simulation file as input for the serial simulator protocol “Skyline Serial Simulator”.

 DataMiner supports serial communication, allowing protocols to define one or more connections of type "serial".
-DataMiner runs a process called "SLPort" which takes care of all communication to and from devices connected to either a serial port or an IP port.
+DataMiner runs a process called "SLPort", which takes care of all communication to and from devices connected to either a serial port or an IP port.